canalplus/rx-player/doc/api/errors.md

     documentation](./player_events.md)).
 The event listener will take the non-fatal error directly in argument.

-All of those are in essence ``Error`` instances with added informations.
+All of those are in essence ``Error`` instances with added information.

-Those supplementary informations are described in this page.
+Those supplementary information are described in this page.

 <a name="structure"></a>